My Day at the Vet’s Office Was Amazing

 Not only did I learn a lot about veterinary medicine, but I met Casey, the umbrella cockatoo.

-Watching the interactions between pet, owner and doctor, I was immediately struck by the high standard of communication skills required by the veterinarian in dealing with both humans and animals.
+Watching the interactions between pet, owner, and doctor I was immediately struck by the high standard of communication skills required by the veterinarian in dealing with both humans and animals.
 Animals, I am told, pick up insincerity and uncertainty faster than humans.
-The vet’s role reminded me of a quarterback who determines the strategy and game plan for all the players who are part of the same team.
+The vet’s role reminded me of a quarterback, who determines the strategy and game plan for all the players who are part of the same team.

 A Career in Veterinary Medicine

 So you think you’d like to be a veterinary doctor and you love animals?
 That’s a start, but it is only a start if you are interested in a career in veterinary medicine.
 Veterinarians are much more than people with a fondness for animals.
 A veterinarian is a doctor of animal health who has trained at a university for at least six years, and is licensed to provide medical and surgical care for animals.
 He or she can practice veterinary medicine in a number of fields.
+If you want to become a vet doctor or a vet assistant, you can see vet assistant programs online here.

 As Dr. Luckwaldt told me, “A vet is a person who not only takes something that is broken and fixes it, but takes something that is living and breathing and returns it to better health.
 There is personal satisfaction and financial reward, there is an owner who is appreciative, a pet or animal who feels better and new relationships that are established.”